 As the ECM knows how much air has entered the engine, it can make a simple calculation of how much gas it needs to add, easy work for a computer.

 Problems arise however if extra oxygen sneaks into the engine without being accounted for by the ECU.
 And that’s exactly what happens when some oil caps are fitted backways.
+This content is owned by moc.sotuaytsur.
 The cap doesn’t seal completely and creates what’s known as a vacuum leak, which causes the engine to run lean.

 Lean simply meaning the AFR has too much air in the mix.